grumpyjames/birding-almanac/features/a-200-bird-year/part-32-an-epic-day-out.md

 A brief moment is spent at the corner hide checking the flats for the sandpiper, or, perhaps, a Spotted Redshank, but this is a fool's errand, and I quickly abandon it.
-I continue to walk back along the sea wall, sternly asking every Black-headed Gull I see "etes-vous Bonaparte?".
+I continue to walk back along the sea wall, sternly asking every Black-headed Gull I see "etes-vous Bonaparte?"

 Amusingly, Bonaparte's head is more black than Black-headed Gull (whose head is more of a chocolate colour), and, in this light, that will be considerably